A Patient’s Guide to Hamstring Injuries and Treatment in Midlothian, VA

 What should I expect following treatment?

 A physical therapist or athletic trainer may oversee your rehabilitation program.
 For minor muscle pulls, you may need two to four weeks to safely get back to your activities.
-For more severe muscle tears, you may need rehabilitation for two to three months, with complete healing occurring by four to six months.
+For more severe muscle tears, you may need rehabilitation for two to three months, with complete healing occurring in four to six months.

 At first, your therapist may use the RICE method.
 After three days, treatments may include contrast applications where heat and ice are alternated over 20 to 30 minutes.
 Ultrasound treatments may also be applied to improve blood flow and healing in the injured tissues.